EnergySystemsModellingLab/MUSE_OS/docs/installation/pipx-based.rst

 - **Linux**: In this case, you will need to clone the GitHub repository using ``git``.
 Most Linux distributions come with ``git`` installed, so this should work out of the box.
 Then, complete the setup by adding ``pyenv`` to your profile, so the executable can be found.
-You can `check the instructions in the official webpage <https://github.com/pyenv/pyenv#set-up-your-shell-environment-for-pyenv>`_,
-    or follow the below commands that were tested on `Ubuntu 22.04 LTS` using its popular `bash shell` and `z-shell`.
+You can `check the instructions in the official webpage <https://github.com/pyenv/pyenv#set-up-your-shell-environment-for-pyenv>`_, or follow the below commands that were tested on `Ubuntu 22.04 LTS` using its popular `bash shell` and `z-shell`.
 To be specific, we tested them on `GNU bash, version 5.1.16(1)-release (x86_64-pc-linux-gnu)` and `zsh 5.8.1 (x86_64-ubuntu-linux-gnu)`.

-    We now go through the installation procedure of `pyenv` on Linux, step-by-step:
+Now, we go through the installation procedure of ``pyenv`` on Linux, step-by-step:

  .. code-block::

             # Step 1: Install essential libraries needed for pyenv
             sudo apt install -y make build-essential libssl-dev zlib1g-dev \
                 libbz2-dev libreadline-dev libsqlite3-dev wget curl llvm libncurses5-dev \
                 libncursesw5-dev xz-utils tk-dev libffi-dev liblzma-dev python3-openssl \
                 git

             # Step 2: Clone the `pyenv` repository for Linux
             git clone https://github.com/pyenv/pyenv.git ~/.pyenv

-            #Step 3: Run one code block in this step only, depending on what shell you use:
+            # Step 3: Run one code block in this step only, depending on what shell you use:

             # If you are on the bash shell run the following:
             echo 'export PYENV_ROOT="$HOME/.pyenv"' >> ~/.bashrc